Azure/Accelerator-Gaming/Game Server Hosting/Terraform/Azure Kubernetes Service/README.md

 ## Deployment Steps

+1. Rename the `terraform.tfvars.sample` file to `local.tfvars` and update the variables with your values
-1. Modify the `terraform.tfvars` file to define the desired names, location, networking, and other variables
+1. Modify the `local.tfvars` file to define the desired names, location, networking, and other variables
-2. Before deploying, confirm the correct subscription
+1. Before deploying, confirm the correct subscription
-3. Change directory to the Terraform folder
+1. Change directory to the Terraform folder
-4. Run `terraform init` to initialize this directory
+1. Run `terraform init` to initialize this directory
-5. Run `terraform plan --var-file local.tfvars --plan.out ` to view the planned deployment
+1. Run `terraform plan --var-file local.tfvars --plan.out ` to view the planned deployment
-6. Run `terraform apply plan.out && terraform show` to confirm the deployment
+1. Run `terraform apply plan.out && terraform show` to confirm the deployment

 [(Back to top)](#table-of-contents)